OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/05-Testing_for_OAuth_Weaknesses.md

 OAuth has five different entities that are part of an OAuth exchange.

-- Ressource Owner (user)
+- Ressource Owner, the entity who grants access to a ressource
-- User Agent (browser, native app)
+- User Agent, browser, native app
-- Client (the application which requests access to a Ressource on behalf of the Ressource Owner)
+- Client, the application which requests access to a ressource on behalf of the Ressource Owner
-- Authorization Server (a server which holds authorization information and grants the access)
+- Authorization Server, a server which holds authorization information and grants the access
-- Ressource Server (an application that serves content accessed by the client)
+- Ressource Server, an application that serves content accessed by the client

 Based on the applications abillity to keep a secret in secret it seperates clients into two distinct types: